-Figure 5.1: Value of 1000 oz. of Silver in Gold Oz. in London, 1687-20112 converted at fixed exchange rates.
+With all countries on a monometallic standard, currency exchange - and, consequently, international trade and investment - became vastly simplified.
+Currencies were just different names for gold, easily converted at fixed exchange rates.
 The switch to monometallism was accompanied, in some cases, by the adoption of a currency board linked to the British pound, raising Britain's role in the center of the world monetary system of the time.